60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 High-End 144hz Monitors

-If you want to have bigger screen space, more features and have a high-end 144hz experience then you should take a look at the higher end models on the market.
+If you want to have bigger screen space, more features, and a high-end 144hz experience then you should take a look at the higher-end models on the market.

 Concluding 60 FPS vs 144 FPS